How to Launch an Online Store as Quickly as Possible [Before the Holidays]

 Here’s how to do it step by step:

 - Click Stores in your Printful Dashboard followed by Add in the Product sync section

-- In the Product tab, select the product and its variations you want to sell, and in the Design tab, upload your print file or create one using our mockup generator.
+- In the Product tab, select the product and its variations you want to sell, and in the Design tab, upload your print file or create one using our Design Maker.
 Click Proceed to mockups

 - Select the mockup styles you like and click Proceed to descriptions

 - You’ll see ready-to-go product titles and descriptions that will show up next to your product in your store.
 You can either edit them now to show your brand personality or leave as is.
 Click Proceed to pricing

 - In the new window you’ll see three columns: Printful price (the price we charge you for the product and fulfillment), retail price (the price you charge on your store), and profit (how much you’ll make from a single sale).
 Set up your product prices and click Submit to store.